South West Permaculture Design Certificate (PDC)

 Here is a video about the PDC course.
 Students and teachers give you their perspective on the PDC course.

-(please note incorrect number listed on this video)
+(please note incorrect telephone number listed on this video)

 The Teaching Team

 Fair Harvest’s South West PDC includes a fantastic selection of teachers, with many of the classes held at their property or work place.
-You can expect to be taught by a selection of the teachers below (please note that not every teacher will be available for every course).Teachers include Jeff Nugent, Jamie McCall, Bee Winfield, Harry Wykman, Jodie Lane, Claire Coleman and more…
+You can expect to be taught by a selection of the teachers below (please note that not every teacher will be available for every course).Teachers include Jeff Nugent, Jamie McCall, Bee Winfield, PB Foreman, Jodie Lane, Jema McCabe and more…

 She moved to Margaret River in 1990 and completed a Horticulture Certificate and a PDC, before long her life was permaculture in the most rounded sense, growing food, fighting for the forests and living communally.
 As a co-founder of the infamous Carters Rd Community, her beliefs and understanding of how we can live and work together were strongly shaped during its 12 year life.